danclegg/chameleon-docs/docs/source/getting-started/building-2d-pipeline.rst

 Step 3: :ref:`Contours<learn-ui-contours>`
 -----------------------------------------------

-Once the background has be filtered out we can treat the remaining white pixels as "contours".
+Once the background has been filtered out we can treat the remaining white pixels as "contours".
 Each contour has:

 * area